 In those early days after its involuntary entry into the war, panic must have been a palpable feature of the nation's mood.
-While it mobilised for the best, America feared for the worst.
 In its March 2, 1942 issue, Life magazine distilled that national anxiety into six maps, each portraying a different scenario for Axis invasion.

 Plan One detailed a combined Japanese-German invasion, each hostile power invading via the most opportune shore.
 Plans Two and Three showed how a solo Japanese invasion might play out, while Plans Four through Six demonstrated various options for a solely German operation.